 - Bulimia (eating very large amounts of foods and then vomiting, taking laxatives or over-exercising afterwards) and

 - Binge Eating (often eating very large amounts of food and feeling guilty for doing so).

-If you have an Eating Disorder, a Dietitian can help you to discuss your nutritional requirements for good health, your concerns about your body weight and work through some strategies to re learn what “normal eating” is.
+If you have an Eating Disorder, a Dietitian can help you to discuss your nutritional requirements for good health, any concerns about your body size or appearance and work through some strategies to re learn what “normal eating” is.

 In most instances the best treatment for managing an Eating Disorder involves seeking help from a range of health professionals including your GP, a Psychologist, Psychiatrist and a Dietitian.

 Seeing a Dietitian is a great start in helping to manage your Eating Disorder.
 If you would like to discuss your personal situation and book a confidential appointment then Search for a Dietitian in your area.

 The Butterfly Foundation